Haootia: Discovery and name

 The first fossil of Haootia was discovered from lower Fermeuse Formation of Back Cove, Bonavista Peninsula in Newfoundland.
 It was originally unearthed by Martin D. Brasier of the University of Oxford in 2008.
-However, the specimen was not allowed to be removed according to provincial law in Newfoundland, so that only a plaster cast was made.
+However, the specimen was initially not allowed to be removed according to provincial law in Newfoundland, so that only a plaster cast was made.
 The cast (plastotype) is maintained in the collections of the Oxford University Museum of Natural History.
-The actual fossil specimen, or holotype, remains on the north shore of Back Cove, roughly 1.8 km north-northwest of Melrose town.
+The actual fossil specimen, or holotype, was later collected and is now on display at The Rooms in St. John's, Newfoundland.
 A second, incomplete specimen was also discovered in the Trepassey Formation of Burnt Point, Bonavista Peninsula.

 The generic name Haootia is derived from the Beothuk word Haoot, meaning 'demon', to signify the striking appearance of the holotype.
 The specific name quadriformis is said to be derived from Latin quadri, meaning 'fourfold', and formis, for 'form', relating to the quadrilateral symmetry of the body.
 The proper word in classical Latin for 'fourfold' is actually quadruplex, while forma is the proper word in classical Latin for 'form'.

 Description

 Haootia quadriformis is uniquely different from any other Ediacaran fossil so far discovered in that it consists of bundles of fibres that have been identified as muscles.
 The entire body is in a broadly four-fold symmetrical arrangement.
 Thus the overall body organisation conforms to the key features of modern cnidarians.
-The fossil measures 56×37 mm in diameter.
+The fossil measures 56 × 37 mm in diameter.
 It indicates it is a soft-bodied animal having an appearance of a smooth discoidal structure connected by a relatively short stem to a quadrate body comprising numerous and regularly aligned linear fibres.
 The fibres, which are similar in pattern to parallelly arranged muscle fibres, extend laterally across the body, linking adjacent corners.
 The fibres extend beyond each corner to form an elongate branch, which is divided into smaller dichotomous branches.
 Smaller branches also arise from the lateral margins of the quadrate body, and also form dichotomously branched fibres.